- Print

 Refer to the information in the SQL Server properties for Lasernet Config service window.

-This is more likely to affect your User Acceptance Testing (UAT) or Development (DEV) instances where you are editing forms and modules regularly, especially if you have grab mode on constantly.
-To mitigate, click Patch when testing any changes on the Developer, and only click Commit and Deploy when you are moving the build to the Production server.
+This is more likely to affect your User Acceptance Testing (UAT) or Development (DEV) environments, where you edit forms and modules regularly and usually have grab mode turned on.

 The clean Command